2005 IndyCar Series: Honda Indy 225

 On August 21 at Pikes Peak International Raceway, Penske Racing teammates Hélio Castroneves and Sam Hornish Jr. started 1–2.
 Dan Wheldon won his fifth race of the season, tying Sam Hornish Jr.'s record for most victories in a season.
-This was the final IRL race at PPIR as the track was sold to International Speedway Corporation for intent to be shut down as ISC looked for a new Denver-area circuit, but plans failed and the track was sold for testing but cannot be used for competition per ISC regulation.
+This was the final IRL race at PPIR as the track was sold to International Speedway Corporation for intent to be shut down as ISC looked for a new Denver-area circuit.
+However, plans failed and the track was sold for testing purposes, but cannot be used for competition per ISC regulations.